verhas/javageci/DOCUGEN.md

 into the text where they are needed in different segments.
 These are real generators in the sense that they really modify the code, even if the code is documentation.
-They do it the standard way Java::Geci support writing segments and possibly failing the unit test when the documentation *was* not up-to-date.
+They do it the standard way Java::Geci supports writing segments and possibly failing the unit test when the documentation *was* not up-to-date.

 Later in this document, we will write about the available snippet